(In alphabetical order by first name)

 Rob Witcomb graduated from the Guildford School of Acting in 2005, receiving the postgraduate acting prize.
 He made his motion picture debut opposite McKenzie Crook and Gemma Arterton in 2008's Britcom Three & Out as a violent West Cumbrian called Gary and has gone on to appear on television nationwide in various programmes and commercials.
 In theatre, he has performed extensively throughout the UK and abroad in roles from Shakespearean clowns and villains to real life celebrities in NewsRevue.
 He is currently writing and devising a new sketch TV & radio pilot called Fold Up which premieres later this year.

-Stories read: "Bedtime Stories" by Lane Ashfeldt, "Numbers Nine and Ten" by Amy Nichols, "Mathematical Puzzles and Diversions" by Jonathan Pinnock, "A Single Bullet" by PJ Conehan, "Something Exotic" by CT Kingston, "Throwing Heavy Leather" by Lauren Frankel.
+Stories read: "Bedtime Stories" by Lane Ashfeldt, "Numbers Nine and Ten" by Amy Nichols, "Mathematical Puzzles and Diversions" by Jonathan Pinnock, "A Single Bullet" by PJ Conehan, "Something Exotic" by CT Kingston, "Throwing Heavy Leather" by Lauren Frankel, "Duct Tape, Masking Tape, Whatever" by Darren Lee

 Sarah Feathers trained at East 15.
-Theatre work includes Country Magic (The Steam Industry at the Finborough Theatre), All You Ever Needed (Hampstead Theatre), A Hard Day’s Month (Rose Theatre, Kingston), 26 (BAC), Moll Flanders (Southwark Playhouse) and The Winter’s Tale (The Steam Industry at the Courtyard Theatre).
+Theatre work includes All You Ever Needed (Hampstead Theatre), A Hard Day’s Month (Rose Theatre, Kingston), 26 (BAC), Moll Flanders (Southwark Playhouse) and The Winter's Tale (Courtyard Theatre).
 Film includes Coulda Woulda Shoulda, Feeling Lucky and More Than Words.
-Television includes The Real King Herod.
+TV: The Real King Herod.

 Sarah trained at the Poor School and is an experienced voice actor.
 Recent audio books include Separate Beds by Elizabeth Buchan (Audiogo); Our Tragic Universe by Scarlett Thomas (BBC North America); Remarkable Creatures by Tracey Chevalier (Harper Collins).
 Other recent/forthcoming work includes The Fever by Wallace Shawn (Brighton Festival, May 2011) and All Men are Whores by David Mamet (October 2011), both Saltpeter Productions.